FAIRifying the Dunning-Kruger Effect

-In this example, we formalize the Dunning-Kruger (DK) effect according to (Feld, Sauermann, and De Grip 2017).
-The paper defines the DK effect as “low performers vastly overestimate their performance while high performers more accurately assess their performance”.
-It further contains a discussion of the DK effect and then restates it in terms of skill and overconfidence to show that measurement error can cause significant bias in the relationship between performance and overestimation.
+In this example, we implement the Dunning-Kruger (DK) effect, following the formalization by Feld, Sauermann, and De Grip (2017).
+The DK effect is defined as follows: “low performers vastly overestimate their performance while high performers more accurately assess their performance”.
+The paper by Feld and colleagues restates the DK effect in terms of skill and overconfidence to show that measurement error can cause significant bias in the relationship between performance and overestimation.
 Statistical methods that can be used to correct for this bias are also discussed.
-Since this theory contains definitions of abstract concepts, relationships between the concepts, mathematical derivations as well as commonly used statistical models and experimental paradigms, it serves as a nice illustration on how to FAIRify all these different aspects.1
+Since this theory contains definitions of abstract concepts, relationships between the concepts, mathematical derivations as well as commonly used statistical models and experimental paradigms, it serves as a nice illustration on how to formalize and then FAIRify all these different aspects.1

 Let’s start with collecting all definitions the theory makes use of: